PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 `MatchErrorActionPreference`, which should apply the `$ErrorActionPreference` setting to native commands.

-- A conversion will occur between `$PSNativeCommandErrorAction` and `$ErrorActionPreference` values, where `MatchErrorActionPreference` is converted to the current value of `$ErrorActionPreference`
+- If `$PSNativeCommandErrorAction` is set to `MatchErrorActionPreference` then the value of `$ErrorActionPreference` will define the behavior for native command errors.

 ### Explicit invocation logic